Refined floor diagrams from higher genera and lambda classes: Floor diagrams

 where the sum is over the isomorphism classes of marked $(\Delta,n)$-floor diagrams. \end{defn}

-The main result of Brugall\'e and Mikhalkin \cite{MR2500574} is that the count $N^{\Delta}_{\floor}$ with multiplicity of marked $(\Delta,n)$-floor diagrams coincides with the count of curves of genus $g_{\Delta,n}$ and of class $\beta_{\Delta}$ in the toric surface $X_\Delta$, passing through $n$ fixed points in general position and intersecting transversally the toric divisors $D_b$ and $D_t$.
+The main result of Brugall\'e and Mikhalkin \cite{MR2500574} is that the count $N^{\Delta,n}_{\floor}$ with multiplicity of marked $(\Delta,n)$-floor diagrams coincides with the number of curves of genus $g_{\Delta,n}$ and class $\beta_{\Delta}$ (see Definition \ref{def_beta_delta}) in the toric surface $X_\Delta$ (see Definition \ref{def_X_delta}), passing through $n$ fixed points in general position and intersecting transversally the toric divisors $D_b$ and $D_t$.